hmeng/the-gen-z-catechism/chapters/post-52.md

 ---
-layout: default
+layout: chapter
-title: "Post 52"
+title: "Post #52: What about politics?"
 ---
 # Post #52: What about politics?